arushgupta123/arushgupta123/README.md

 - 👀 I’m interested in Making useful websites, and learning new things and want to learn about apps
 - 🌱 I’m currently learning MERN
 - 💞️ I’m looking to collaborate on ...
-- 📫 I want to learn AI, Robotics, ML, TensorFlow, Phaser, Game Development and related
+- 📫 I want to learn more

 <!---
 arushgupta123/arushgupta123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.